ibexa/documentation-developer/docs/content_management/images/images.md

 Image variations are generated with [LiipImagineBundle](https://github.com/liip/LiipImagineBundle), by using the underlying [Imagine library](https://imagine.readthedocs.io/en/latest/).
 The LiipImagineBundle bundle supports GD (default), Imagick or Gmagick PHP extensions, and enables you to define flexible filters in PHP.
-Image files are stored by using the `IOService,` and are completely independent from the Image field type. they're generated only once and cleared on demand, for example, on content removal).
+Image files are stored by using the `IOService,` and are completely independent from the Image field type.
+They're generated only once and cleared on demand, for example, on content removal).

 LiipImagineBundle only works on image blobs, so no command line tool is needed.